reslp/blog/_posts/2019-01-23-Download-Taxinfo-with-R.md

 # Download taxon summary

-Next we have to download all the taxonomy summary information for each element in a given vector with taxids.
+Next we have to download all the taxonomy summary information for each element of a given vector containing taxids.
 This will retrieve a summary dataframe containing the taxon name, its rank and taxonid.
 It is only necessary to do this if you start from taxids.
 If you have species names you can skip this step.

 ```